suffolklibraries/lgc/content/collections/events/mini-mansions-04-06.md

     content:
       -
         type: text
         text: 'Explore the collections and galleries together through play, stories, craft and science activities designed to encourage development, communication and curiosity about the world around us.
-The theme for May is ‘Animal Babies’.'
+The theme for June is ‘The Alphabet’.'
   -
     type: paragraph
     content: